xXleowXx/gitlab-charts/doc/installation/upgrade.md

 version.

 CAUTION: **Caution:**
+If you are upgrading and use the **CertManager** Custom Resource Definitions provided by GitLab, you must follow the following steps first.

+1. Remove the old **CertManager** deployment.
+    ```
+    kubectl delete deployment gitlab-cert-manager --cascade
+    ```
+1. Upgrade to fix the **CertManager** release, remove the old Custom Resource Definitinos, and stop helm from tracking them.
+    ```
+    helm upgrade --install gitlab gitlab/gitlab --set certmanager.installCRDs=false
+    ```
+1. Run the upgrade again installing the new Custom Resource Definitions
+    ```
+    helm upgrade --install gitlab gitlab/gitlab --set certmanager.installCRDs=true
+    ```

+CAUTION: **Caution:**
 If you are upgrading from the `3.x` version of the chart to the latest `4.0` release, you need to first update to the latest `3.3.x` patch release in order for the upgrade to work.
 The [4.0 release notes](../releases/4_0.md) describe the supported upgrade path.